 Tennis Bracelets from Clean Origin

 At Clean Origin, we offer a selection of brilliant diamond tennis bracelets in 2, 3, 4, 5, and 7 carats.
-And because all of our diamonds are lab-grown, you can expect to be paying as much as 20–40% less per carat than you’d be paying for mined diamonds of similar quality.
-And, as always, our lab-created diamonds are chemically, physically, and visually identical to mined diamonds (but without the negative environmental and ethical issues that go along with diamond mining).
+And because all of our diamonds are lab-grown, you can expect to be paying as much as 20–40% less per carat than you'd be paying for mined diamonds of the same quality.